 Hopefully, for most people, your reason for working is to improve your quality of life and our communities here in the San Ramon Valley will give you plenty of opportunities to do just that.

 From a geographic stand-point, our location is second to none.
 In around 2 hours, you can be at the coast, in the heart of Napa Valley Wine Country, in Yosemite or on the ski-slopes in Tahoe.
 But even locally, we have lots going on.

 There is an astounding range of live entertainment here, from free summer concerts in the parks in most cities to professional theater productions in venues such as the Lesher Center in Walnut Creek.
 Most towns also have at least one active repertory theater and you can even see theater in the open air in some of the parks.
 Concord Pavilion in Concord is one of the Bay Area’s best concert venues.

 Then there are our restaurants.
 There really is something for everybody’s taste here.
-Fine Dining is plentiful with many restaurants being listed in the Michelin Guide including Va de Vi in Walnut Creek and Artisan Bistro in Lafayette.
+Fine Dining is plentiful with many restaurants being listed in the Michelin Guide including Va de Vi in Walnut Creek.
 A personal favorite is Rodney Worth’s Peasant and The Pear restaurant in Danville but you aren’t restricted to fine dining establishments.
 You can eat well at any level in the San Ramon Valley.